crusoe01/Kodi-USB-Binder-Manager/README.md

 ## ⚠️ Important Notes ⚠️

 * **ROOTED LG webOS TV REQUIRED**: This software only works with **rooted** LG webOS TVs with SSH access.
 Stock TVs are **NOT** supported.
+* **NO SYSTEM-LEVEL INTERFERENCE**: This application **does not perform permanent system-level modifications** on your macOS or LG webOS TV.
+It sets up scripts and services that can be easily removed via the "Remove All Scripts" function within the app.
 * **SINGLE-USE SETUP TOOL**: This application is used **once** for initial setup.
 After completing all 3 steps, you can delete this app.
 The USB binding will continue to work automatically.
 * **MACBOOK MUST BE ON**: The automatic USB drive mounting **only functions when your macOS laptop is powered on** and running the background monitoring script.